-If the WAPC is to approve the amendment to allow operations from 3:00am, an updated Noise Report should be required to demonstrate modelling from 3:00am to confirm the compliance with the Noise Regulations could be achieved.
-This should also outline any other restrictions (including on agitator loading) that should be required in order to limit amenity impacts on existing residents.

-• Complaints - Since the WAPC's approval in June 2024 the City has received a total of 11 complaints in relation to Heidelberg's operations.
+- Updated Noise Report The amended Noise Report confirms that compliance with the Noise Regulations would be achieved during the nighttime period if agitator loading is restricted to loading bays with doors fitted and closed between 10pm and 7am.
+If the WAPC is to approve the amendment to allow operations from 3am, these restrictions should be required in order to limit amenity impacts on existing residents. - Complaints Since the WAPC's approval in June 2024 the City has received a total of 11 complaints in relation to Heidelberg's operations.
 The nature of these related to dust, storage of materials, employee behaviour and compliance with conditions requiring the implementation of cycle markings on the road.
 No complaints were received by the City in relation to noise.